 Plays at any location.
 Each of your Mindmeld personnel there may select another of your personnel present and add that personnel's skills to their own until end of turn.

 This interrupt adds only regular (not special) skills.
 (See skills - modifying.)

 Your Mindmeld personnel may meld with any personnel, including androids and holograms.
 The personnel need not remain together after the meld to use their added skills.

-the meld to use their added skills.
 Mindmeld may not be "chained."
 If Sarek melds with Riva, and Spock melds with Sarek, Spock gains only Sarek's Diplomacy x3 and Mindmeld; he does not also gain Riva's Diplomacy x2.

-- Vulcan Nerve Pinch Revised text: Plays at start of personnel battle.
-Your Vulcans and Soong-Type Androids may each place one opposing personnel or Rogue Borg (random selection) in stasis until end of your next turn. - Wajahut See once per game, movement.
+Vulcan Nerve Pinch - Revised text:

+Plays at start of personnel battle.
+Your Vulcans and Soong-Type Androids may each place one opposing personnel or Rogue Borg (random selection) in stasis until end of your next turn.

+Wajahut - See once per game, movement.

 Wake of the Borg, The - This interrupt does not destroy landed, cloaked, or phased ships.
-See landed ships, cloaking and phasing. - walking Your personnel aboard a Nor may move ("walk") from site to site, individually or as a group, and they may carry Equipment cards with them.
+See landed ships, cloaking and phasing.

+walking - Your personnel aboard a Nor may move ("walk") from site to site, individually or as a group, and they may carry Equipment cards with them.
 Move the personnel or group along the row of sites, one site at a time, until they reach their destination.
 (They must actually "pass by" each site in turn; they do not relocate from site to another.)
-They may walk along more than one site each turn; however, as soon as they stop at any site, for any reason, they may perform other actions, such as boarding a ship docked there).
+They may walk along more than one site each turn; however, as soon as they stop at any site, for any reason, they may not walk again that turn (although they may perform other actions, such as boarding a ship docked there).

 Example: you have the following sites on your Nor, in order: Ops, Security Office, Guest Quarters, Ore Processing Unit, Docking Pylons.
 Your personnel may walk from Ops to Docking Pylons on one turn, moving from one site to the next in turn, and may board your ship docked at Docking Pylons.
 But if they stop to pick up a hand weapon from the Security Office, they may not walk any further this turn.
-Likewise, if two [Cmd] personnel walk from Ops to Guest Quarters and stop while you download a personnel may not walk further this turn.
+Likewise, if two [Cmd] personnel walk from Ops to Guest Quarters and stop while you download a personnel there with Going To The Top, the [Cmd] personnel may not walk further this turn.